pjhae/metra_reproduce/README.md

-# METRA Model Reproduction
+# METRA Reproduction

 This repository contains a from-scratch reproduction of the [METRA](https://arxiv.org/abs/2310.08887) algorithm.
 The code aims to replicate the results presented in the original paper within the Ant-v3 environment.

 ## Algorithm Schematic

-The following image provides a visual representation of the METRA algorithm's structure:
+The following image provides a psuedo code of the METRA algorithm:

 ![Schematic of METRA Algorithm](image.png)